hipe/tmx/sakin-agac-doc/408-markdown-table-targeted-synchronization.md

-## <a name="C.2"></a>provision: leftmost column is always natural key field name

-the above suggests we need to know the natural key field name. this tag tracks the for now hard-coded assumption that the leftmost field of the table is this.

 ## categorized wrapping of far items (freeform discussion)

 as we write this we are dismantling our original conception of "item class".